Insurance Is Required

 - Waive coverage in the Student Injury and Sickness Insurance Plan and enroll in the PrePaid On-Campus Health Care coverage (cost $220 after waiver of $1,535).

 - Waive participation in both plans and maintain only private insurance which meets or exceeds Massachusetts Qualifying Student Health Insurance Program requirements in the Mount Holyoke area.

 The waiver process must be completed annually and can only be done online.
-(Note: Students currently covered under state or federal insurance plans may not waive the College’s health insurance.
-International students cannot waive coverage unless they are enrolled in an Embassy plan/ employer based plan that provides comprehensive U.S. based coverage.)
+(Note: Students currently covered under state or federal insurance plans may not waive the College’s health insurance.)

 - Select the Blue “I Want to Waive/Enroll” button.
 When waiving the insurance, have your current health insurance ID card ready as you will need this information in order to complete the waiver form.

 - Once the waiver is completed, a confirmation email will be sent acknowledging the request for waiver, a second email will be sent when the waiver request is approved or denied.